Keksoj/ages_api/README.md

 # Ages API

-A REST API written in Rust with JWT, PostgresQl.
+A REST API written in Rust with JWT.

 ## Purpose